Thermodynamics of relativistic quantum fields confined in cavities: Introduction

-In this work we investigate the quantum-thermodynamical performance of ideal localised relativistic quantum thermal machines.
-We focus our attention on quantum fields confined within cavities that can be affected by motion or gravity, for example in the form of moving boundary conditions \cite{Lindkvist:Sabin:2014} or impinging gravitational waves \cite{Sabin:Bruschi:2014}.
-These systems have been extensively studied recently \cite{Alsing:Fuentes:2012}, however, we will employ notions from quantum thermodynamics to understand their performance as thermal machines.
-We also focus on scenarios where the initial states belong to the class of Gaussian states, which are readily accessible in many quantum optics laboratories.
-Since the transformations that occur are linear, this allows us to employ powerful mathematical techniques from Continuous Variables \cite{Adesso:Ragy:2014}.
-We are able to compute the efficiency of these machines in converting the classical work provided, for example the energy necessary to accelerate a cavity or the energy that a gravitational wave transfers to the field excitations, into quantum excitations of the field that can be experimentally accessed and manipulated.
+We also focus on scenarios where the initial states belong to the class of Gaussian states, which are readily produceable and accessible in many quantum optics laboratories.
+Since the transformations that occur are linear, this allows us to employ powerful mathematical techniques from Continuous Variables \cite{Adesso:Ragy:2014} to compute all relevant quantities of interest, such as changes of entropies and energies.
+We are able to compute the efficiency of these machines in converting the classical work provided, for example the energy necessary to accelerate a cavity or the energy that a gravitational wave transfers to the field excitations, into quantum excitations of the field that{, in the future,} can be experimentally accessed and manipulated.
 Surprisingly, we find that the efficiency is greatly dependent on the initial state of the field and that two very different scenarios can occur.
 For initial thermal and single-mode-squeezed states, the efficiency is completely independent of the magnitude of the changes induced by the classical external source.
-For initial two-mode-squeezed states, the efficiency depends on the magnitude of these changes.
+For initial beam splitted thermal states and two-mode-squeezed states, the efficiency depends on the magnitude of these changes.
 We believe that these results underline, once more, the importance of quantum correlations in quantum setups.

-We continue by choosing a well-characterised interaction Hamiltonian and provide a protocol for the extraction of the available energy from a cavity to be stored in a ``battery'' \cite{Goold:Huber:2016,Mitchison:Huber:2016}.
-We show that energy extraction is not substantial for optical cavities however, a much higher amount of energy can be harvested in cavities containing BECs.
+In order to establish more firmly our results, we choose a well-characterised interaction Hamiltonian and provide a protocol for the extraction of the available energy from a cavity into a ``battery'' \cite{Goold:Huber:2016,Mitchison:Huber:2016}.
+We show that energy extraction is not substantial for optical cavities, however, a much higher amount of energy can be harvested in cavities containing BECs.
 We leave it to future work to find more suitable protocols aimed at higher degrees of efficiency in energy storage.